jaredloftus/profiles/deandemellweek.md

 Dean Demellweek is a digital innovation strategist focused on blockchain technology.

 ## Bio
 Dean Demellweek is a digital innovation strategist covering emerging technologies and business model innovation.
-He is particularly focused on the application of the blockchain technology in transforming business models.
+He is particularly focused on the application of blockchain technology in transforming business models.

 Demellweek is a member of FinTech London Tech Advocates and a mentor at technology community Level39.
 He works closely with innovation programs and start-up accelerators where he leads design thinking for innovation workshops.